ShiTiwa10/Premier-League-2021-22-EDA/README.md

-# Premier League 2021-22 Season Analysis
+# Premier League 2021–22 — Season Exploratory Data Analysis (EDA)

-This project provides a comprehensive analysis of the 2021-22 Premier League season, focusing on team performance metrics, efficiency, and tactical insights.

-## Project Evolution

-The project has evolved from an initial Jupyter notebook (`EDA.ipynb`) to a more structured Python script (`EDA.py`).
-This evolution brought several improvements:

-1. **Code Organization**: Refactored the code into reusable helper functions
-2. **Maintainability**: Reduced code duplication and improved readability
-3. **Consistency**: Standardized visualization and data processing operations
-4. **Performance**: Optimized data operations and reduced memory usage
-5. **Documentation**: Added comprehensive docstrings and comments
+A friendly, data-first look at the 2021–22 Premier League season: team performance, defensive and goalkeeping impact, chance creation, and more.
+I scraped the data from Fbref, cleaned it, and ran the numbers so you don’t have to (unless you want to).

+---

-## Project Structure
+## TL;DR

+* **What:** An EDA of Premier League 2021–22 covering team performance, defense, goalkeeping, chance creation, and shooting efficiency.
+* **How:** Data pulled from Fbref, prepared with helper functions, visualized with matplotlib/seaborn, and packaged as `EDA.py` (plus the original notebook for exploration).
+* **Run it:** `python EDA.py`
+* **Interactive dashboard:** There’s an interactive dashboard included, built by me, for clicking-around analysis.
+See **Dashboard** below for where to find it and how to view it.

+---

+## Why this project?

+Because football is messy and numbers help you see the patterns.
+This project is for anyone who:

+* likes the tactical side of the game,
+* wants a reproducible example of doing ETL → EDA with real sports data, or
+* needs a starting point to build predictive models or dashboards from open data.

+---

+## What’s in the repo

 ```
-Premier-League-2021-22-EDA-main/
+Premier-League-2021-22-EDA/
-├── EDA.py                 # Main analysis script (Updated version)
+├── EDA.py                 # Main, refactored analysis script
-├── EDA.ipynb             # Original Jupyter notebook (Legacy version)
+├── EDA.ipynb              # Original exploratory notebook
-├── Fbref_scrape.py       # A script used to pull the data from Fbref.com (Although the data is present in the commit, I'm updating this so anyone who wishes to use it can modify/scale, and use as need be)
+├── Fbref_scrape.py        # Script to scrape & refresh the Fbref data
+├── dashboard/             # Interactive dashboard (see README section)
-├── data/                 # Data directory
+├── data/                  # CSVs used by the analysis
 │   ├── overall.csv
 │   ├── goalkeeping_standard.csv
 │   ├── goalkeeping_adv.csv